A Comprehensive Guide to APIs: Types and Top API Testing Tools

 3. Automating tasks: APIs can be used to automate repetitive tasks, such as sending emails, creating invoices, or processing payments.
 By connecting to an API, developers can build scripts or applications that automate these tasks, saving time and reducing errors.

-4. Enhancing user experience: APIs can be used to enhance the user experience of an application or service by providing additional features or data.
+4. Enhancing user experience: API can be used to enhance the user experience of an application or service by providing additional features or data.
 For example, a weather app might use an API to provide real-time weather data to users.

 What are common types of API?